timonkrebs/PipeEx/README.md

 ## Planned Features

-- **Structured Concurrency:** Declare asynchronous variables that are resolved at a later point.
 - **Cancellation:** Support for initializing and propagating cancellation tokens (e.g., StructuredTask<T>).
 - **Resource Management:** Enhanced handling for resources that are not thread-safe (like EF Core DbContext or WPF UI updates).